F5 Container Connector - OpenShift¶

-- listen for HTTP route events in OpenShift and create/delete/expire routes on BIG-IP devices (including L7 config policies such as wildcard routes, prefixes, etc.);
+- Listen for HTTP route events, and modify routes on BIG-IP.
+This includes L7 config policies such as wildcard routes, and prefixes.

-- SSL termination using edge, passthrough, or re-encryption mode.
+- Provide SSL termination using edge, passthrough, or re-encryption modes.

 |Create OpenShift Route||

-The BIG-IP Controller for OpenShift supports the following OpenShift Advanced Deployment Strategies:
+The BIG-IP Controller for OpenShift supports these OpenShift Advanced Deployment Strategies:

-The BIG-IP Controller for OpenShift provides the following advantages over the native HAProxy when working with alternate backends:
+The BIG-IP Controller for OpenShift provides a number of advantages over the native HAProxy when working with alternate backends:

-- You use any of the BIG-IP load balancing algorithms the Controller supports (not just round robin).
+- Use any of the BIG-IP load balancing algorithms the Controller supports, not just round robin.

-- When you assign a weight to a Service in an OpenShift Route, the BIG-IP Controller assigns that weight to the Service’s pool on the BIG-IP device.
-The weight isn’t split across the Service’s endpoints and there are no per-endpoint weight restrictions.
+- Weights assigned to a Service in an OpenShift Route, are assigned by BIG-IP Controller to the Service’s pool on BIG-IP.
+Weights are not split across the Service’s endpoints, and there are no per-endpoint weight restrictions.